Princess Elisabeth of Hesse and by Rhine: Engagement and marriage

-Sergei and Elisabeth married on 15 June 1884, at the Chapel of the Winter Palace in Saint Petersburg. upon her conversion to Russian Orthodoxy, she took the name Elizaveta Feodorovna.
+Sergei and Elisabeth married on 15 June 1884, at the Chapel of the Winter Palace in Saint Petersburg.
+Upon her later conversion to Russian Orthodoxy, she took the name Elizaveta Feodorovna.
 It was at the wedding that Sergei's 16-year-old nephew, Tsarevich Nicholas, first met his future wife, Elisabeth's youngest surviving sister, Alix.

 Grand Duchess of Russia

 Elisabeth was not legally required to convert to Russian Orthodoxy from her native Lutheran religion, but she voluntarily chose to do so in 1891.
 Duchess Marie of Mecklenburg-Schwerin, Elisabeth's Lutheran sister-in-law who had not converted to Russian Orthodoxy, insisted that it was "a disgrace for a German Protestant princess to go over to the Orthodox faith".
 Kaiser Wilhelm II, who had once been in love with her, declared that she converted because of "an inordinate pursuit of popularity, a desire to improve her position at court, a great lack of intelligence, and also a want of true religiousness".

 The new Grand Duchess made a good first impression on her husband's family and the Russian people.
 "Everyone fell in love with her from the moment she came to Russia from her beloved Darmstadt", wrote one of Sergei's cousins, Grand Duke Konstantin Konstantinovich of Russia (the poet KR).
-The couple settled in the Beloselsky-Belozersky Palace in St. Petersburg; after Sergei was appointed Governor-General of Moscow by his elder brother, Tsar Alexander III, in 1892, they resided in one of the Kremlin palaces.
+The couple settled in the Beloselsky-Belozersky Palace in St. Petersburg; after Sergei was appointed Governor-General of Moscow by his elder brother, Emperor Alexander III, in 1892, they resided in one of the Kremlin palaces.
 During the summer, they stayed at Ilyinskoye, an estate outside Moscow that Sergei had inherited from his mother.